Lisbon by Night: a handy guidebook for exploring the city's nightlife

 If you are going to spend more than one day in Lisbon, you have to explore Lisbon's nightlife, which is full of cultural events, especially concerts, theatrical performances and dance.
 If you want to get to know the cultural life of the city you should try to go to one of its theaters or auditoriums.

-10. Ride the elevator of Santa Justa
+10. Ride in the Santa Justa elevator

 Santa Justa elevator| ©Kostas Limitsios